Dani Alves: Joana Sanz made a shocking revelation about her life

 Very strong…

-Recently, Sanz spoke loud and clear about what happened to him and even admitted that the moments were so hard that he even thought about committing suicide.
+Recently, Sanz spoke loud and clear about what happened to him and even admitted that the moments were so hard that he even thought about taking his own life.

 Alves, at the end of December 2022, had a difficult situation.
 A young woman accuses him of alleged rape, as she says that in the bathroom there he had a sexual encounter without consent.